vmstio/docs/content/rules/process.md

 ### Warning Presets

-All major rule catagories have warning presets available for Moderators to leverage when actioning on an account.
+All major rule categories have warning presets available for Moderators to leverage when actioning on an account.
 Moderators are expected to use these presets and only send a custom message to a user through the admin portal if discussed with an administrator.

 ### Mark as Resolved (Dismiss)